 - 1 cup dark chocolate chips, at least 60% cocoa

 - Preheat the oven to 350 degrees and spray a 13x9 inch baking dish with non-stick spray or grease with butter or shortening.

-- Dump all of the ingredients, except the chocolate chips and 4 tbsp peanut butter for topping, into the bowl of a standing mixer and beat on low speed just until mixed.
+- Dump all of the ingredients, except the chocolate chips and 4 tablespoon peanut butter for topping, into the bowl of a standing mixer and beat on low speed just until mixed.
 (You can also use a hand held mixer or just beat with a wooden spoon.)